Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Introduction

 Therefore, it is important to continue exploring novel types of models and model-selection criteria, beyond today's deep neural dialogue systems, in order to better capture the structure of different types of dialogues and to overcome certain limitations of neural models, including dependence on large training datasets, long training times, and difficulties incorporating non-standard objective functions, among others.
-Moreover, different applications may posses specific properties which suit some approaches better than others.
+Along those lines, in this paper, we propose a \emph{first-ever nonparametric approach}~\cite{wasserman2006all}, i.e. based on \emph{convolution kernel similarity} functions~\cite{haussler1999convolution,mooney2005subsequence,scholkopf2001learning}, for modeling and generation of dialogues.

-In this work, one of the motivating applications is a fast-growing area of (semi-)automated psychotherapy: easily accessible, round-the-clock psychotherapeutic services provided by a conversational agent.
+Moreover, different applications may possess specific properties which suit some approaches better than others.
+In this work, one of the motivating applications is a fast-growing area of (semi-)automated \emph{psychotherapy}: easily accessible, round-the-clock psychotherapeutic services provided by a conversational agent.
 The importance of this area cannot be underestimated: according to recent statistics, mental health disorders affect one in four adult Americans, one in six adolescents, and one in eight children; predicted by the World Health Organization, by 2030 the amount of worldwide disability and life loss attributable to depression may become greater than for any other condition, including cancer, stroke, heart disease, accidents, and war.

 However, many people do not receive an adequate treatment.
 One of the major factors here is limited availability of mental health care professionals, as compared to the number of potential patients; thus, automating at least some aspects of the treatment is a promising direction.